-- Before starting this exercise ensure the computer is switched on... - If there is no Word icon in the taskbar at the bottom of the desktop, click on the Windows icon in the taskbar, as shown, to display the Start menu - Click on All apps to display a list of all the apps on your computer - Scroll down to the W section Word 2016 is listed here... - Click on Word 2016 to start Word - Right-click on the Word icon in the taskbar to display a menu of options, as shown, then select Pin this program to taskbar
+Before you begin, ensure that your computer is switched on and the desktop is displayed...

+- If there is no Word icon in the taskbar at the bottom of the screen, click on the Windows icon in the taskbar, as shown, to display the Start screen - Move the mouse pointer to display the down arrow icon in the bottom left corner of the screen, as shown - Click on the white arrow to display the Apps view

+From here you can view all of your apps, including Word...

+- Locate the Microsoft Office2013 apps, then click on Word2013 to open Word with the Word Start screen displayed - Right-click on the Word icon in the taskbar to display a menu of options, as shown, then select Pin this program to taskbar

 You can now click on this icon to open Word from the desktop.
-This icon will remain in the taskbar unless you remove it...
+This icon will remain in the taskbar unless you remove it....